cert-manager/website/README.md

 This will automatically run a number of checks against your changes.

-There is also a `./scripts/verify-release` command which will fetch all versions of the documentation content before running the regular `verify` script.
+If `./scripts/verify` fails with a number of `..target not found..` errors, you can run  `./scripts/verify-release` instead, which will fetch all versions of the documentation content before running the regular `verify` script.